Exam Candidates Requiring Testing Accommodations

 FINRA in compliance with provisions of the Americans with Disabilities Act (ADA) provides testing modifications and aids to individuals with disabilities and/or learning impairments that substantially limit a major life activity, such as learning, speaking, hearing and vision.
 FINRA makes arrangements to offer exams in a place and manner appropriate to persons with disabilities.

-For all testing arrangement requests, you must complete and submit the FINRA Testing Accommodations Eligibility Questionnaire and Testing Accommodations Verification Request Form.
-If you do not submit the appropriate forms, your request cannot be considered.
+Candidates requesting testing arrangement for the first time must complete and submit the FINRA Testing Accommodations Request Form.
+Submissions without the appropriate form cannot be considered.
 For information about the availability of online testing, please see the Schedule an Exam page.

 Candidates are free to suggest any sort of accommodation.
 However, FINRA will make the final decision for each case based on the documentation submitted.
 FINRA will notify the candidate or member firm in writing what accommodation(s), if any, can be provided.
 Candidates are free to schedule an appointment with FINRA's testing vendor after their accommodation request has been granted.